-- Comprehensive health education of women and their families throughout pregnancy;
+- Comprehensive health education of women and their families;

-- Improving physical and economic access to skilled birth attendance and health facility delivery, through the establishment of remote maternity facilities and outreach antenatal clinics, together with the provision of reliable emergency transportation;
+- Improve physical and economic access to skilled birth attendance and health facility delivery, through outreach antenatal clinics and establishment of remote maternity facilities, together with provision of reliable emergency transportation;

-- Providing safe, high quality maternal healthcare at our facilities, achieved through both formal and bedside clinical education of the midwives, clinical officers, doctors and health support workers, coupled with reliable supply of resources;
+- Provide safe, high quality maternal healthcare at our facilities, achieved through education of midwives, clinical officers, doctors and health support workers, coupled with reliable supply of resources;

-- Ensuring sustainability of our maternal healthcare services through close collaboration with our Ugandan colleagues.
+- Ensure sustainability of our maternal healthcare services through close collaboration with our Ugandan colleagues.

 - Place women and their families at the centre of our focus;

-- Empower and promote the advocacy of the local Ugandan midwives;
+- Empower and promote advocacy of the local Ugandan midwives;

 - Work with our Ugandan colleagues to establish locally run and led sustainable maternal healthcare facilities;

-- Remunerate local staff and suppliers fairly and in line with local rates, to ensure retention of well trained, committed staff as well as sustainability of our services.
+- Remunerate local staff and suppliers fairly, in line with local rates, to ensure retention of well trained, committed staff as well as sustainability of our services.

-Hoima is the municipal town in the Western Region of Uganda, and is three hours north west of the capital city, Kampala.
+Hoima is the municipal town in the Western Region of Uganda, three hours’ drive North West of the capital city, Kampala.
 The MAMA Trustees first became involved in healthcare in Hoima town through the regional referral hospital (HRRH or ‘Boma’) and then developed a relationship with Azur Health Centre IV, with whom we still work closely.

-MAMA’s first maternity clinic was established in Runga in February 2017, after we had been involved with holding outreach antenatal clinics in the village since 2012.
-Runga is a small fishing village in on the shore of Lake Albert, bordering the Democratic Republic of Congo.
-The clinic’s monthly running are funded through regular personal donations to MAMA, and the Shalimar Trust.
+MAMA’s first maternity clinic was established in Runga in February 2017, after running regular outreach antenatal clinics there since 2012.
+Runga is a small fishing village on the shore of Lake Albert, bordering the Democratic Republic of Congo.
+The clinic’s monthly running costs are funded through regular personal donations to MAMA, and the Shalimar Trust.